-Method accuracy was evaluated by determining the recovery of fluoride spiked into the oral rinse sample at concentrations ranging 20% to 50% of the original amount.
+Method accuracy was evaluated by determining the recoveries of the target analytes spiked into the oral rinse sample at concentrations ranging 20% to 50% of the original amount.
 Table 5 summarizes the analyte recoveries for the three oral rinse samples.
-Analyte recoveries were 90-110%.
+The analyte recoveries were all in the range of 90-110%.

 Method precision was determined by triplicate injections of the 0.5 mg/L fluoride standard on three separate days.
-The calculated peak area precision varied 0.33% with retention time precision <0.15%.
+The calculated peak area precision varied 0.71% with retention time precision <0.1% for all target anions.